irtika98/smart-biosensor/README.md

 - cd to the necessary directory using the command:- `cd conc_det`
 - run the backend server using the command:- `python manage.py runserver` This activates all the necessary API endpoints to access backend functions.
+- To test the backend, open a new terminal window to run the test script.
+- Activate the virtual environment using the above-mentioned command (make sure you are in the `~/Desktop` directory)
+- cd into the main directory:- `cd ~Desktop/smart-biosensor/Backend`
+- To run the Python script, run the command:- `python test-script.py`